TheBeef/EthercatMotorExample/README.md

 See http://www.simplerobot.net for examples of how to connect up the W5500 and use the SOEM library.

-I will only go into using this example and assume you have correctly connected the hardware and go the SOEM library working.
+I will only go into using this example and assume you have correctly connected the hardware and got the SOEM library working.

 I have included some instructions for SOEM-W5500-rpi just to make things easier, but you should look at the SOEM library for details (https://github.com/thanhtam-h/soem-w5500-rpi).